 Discretionary Test and Trace Support Payment

-If you are self-isolating, do not receive one of the qualifying benefits outlined above, are on a reduced income and unable to work from home, have savings or capital of less than £3000, not in full time education and would normally earn less than £372 per week before deductions (or your normal average weekly income from your self-employment is less than £372 per week after expenses) you may still be entitled to financial support under a special discretionary scheme.
-If you think you may be eligible, please fill in the online form or download the form to apply.
+If you have been told to self-isolate by NHS Test and Trace, do not receive one of the qualifying benefits outlined above, are employed or self-employed, unable to work from home, will lose income as a result of self-isolating, have savings or capital of less than £3000, are not in full time education and can demonstrate financial hardship you may still be entitled to financial support under a special discretionary scheme.
+If you think you may be eligible, please apply online now or download the paper form.

 If you are asked to provide evidence to support your application for a Test and Trace Support payment, please do so within a month of the request.